All Episodes

 Obviously, that's why it was a surprise.

-But trying to locate chief leaders and uh find them and take them out has been very difficult.
+But trying to locate chief leaders and find them and take them out has been very difficult.

-And the and the ceasefire isn't affecting Hamas.
+And the ceasefire isn't affecting Hamas.

-They're still still killing people, as we know.
+They're still killing people, as we know.

-And I'll guarantee you the people in Israel uh, I think the America has uh the ha the president had a whole different agenda here.
+Listen, I think America has the president had a whole different agenda here.

 And he took out the nuclear weapons.